netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Thanks to David Black for the tsvart review, Tim Wicinski for the intdir review, Per Andersson for the yangdoctors review, Russ Housley for genart review, and Linda Dunbar and Sean Turner for the secdir reviews.

+Thanks to Erik Kline for the IESG review.

 The IANA-maintained modules were generated using an XSLT stylesheet from the 'iana-yang' project {{YANG-XSLT}}).

 This work is partially supported by the European Commission under   Horizon 2020 Secured autonomic traffic management for a Tera of SDN